-Check out our full programme of events below.
+Check out our course menu below.
+Courses are delivered according to need, so speak to your Director of Research and Enterprise.
 Spaces get booked up fast so make sure you register in advance.
 We cover everything from how to access research funding, to social media and writing for publications.

 If you're a new researcher, don't miss our induction session.